zahiar/terraform-provider-bitbucket/docs/resources/bitbucket_project.md

 * `id` - The UUID of the project.

 ## Import
-BitBucket project can be imported with a combination of its workspace slug/UUID & key.
+Bitbucket project can be imported with a combination of its workspace slug/UUID & key.

 ### Example using workspace slug & project key
 ```sh